RocketChat/docs-old/4. User Guides/Editing Messages/README.md

 Graphical emojis can be enabled/disabled in [Your Account](../managing-your-account/) settings under the **Messages** section.

 When graphical emojis are disabled, emoji keywords and shortcuts will be displayed as is  e.g. `:smile:` or `:)`.

+## Sending audio recordings

+You can send audio recordings by clicking on the microphone icon on the right of the compose message box, which will start recording audio and replace the microphone icon with a square "stop" icon.

+To end the recording, click the "stop" icon, which will display a window where you can listen to and download the recording, name it and give it an optional description.
+Click the "send" button to send the recording or the "cancel" button to discard the recording.